MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample.md

 ## Overview

-This article presents the recommended mode of ingestion for production-grade pipelines, known as Queued Ingestion.
+This article details the recommended mode of ingestion for production-grade pipelines, known as queued ingestion.
 For the Kusto.Ingest library, the corresponding entity is the [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) interface.
-Here, the client code interacts with the Kusto service by posting ingestion notifications to an Azure queue.
-Reference to the queue is obtained from the Kusto Data Management service, also known as Ingestion service.
+The client code interacts with the Azure Data Explorer service by posting ingestion notifications to an Azure queue.
+Reference to the queue is obtained from the Data Management entity responsible for ingestion.

 > [!NOTE]
 > Interaction with the Data Management service must be authenticated using Azure Active Directory (Azure AD).